nicholflowers/Stats-Sleep-Age-Analysis/README.md

 - Coded gender and the income-to-poverty ratio as binary variables
 - Engineered weekly totals for moderate and vigorous leisure-time activity
 - Log-transformed the highly skewed activity measure
-- Dropped records with missing values, leaving 2,991 respondents
+- Kept only respondents who reported moderate physical activity at a daily level, then dropped remaining records with missing values, leaving 2,991 respondents

 ### 🔹 Model Specification